Our most common search themes:

-SimilesA simile is a figure of speech that likens one thing to another (usually by using the word like or as).
+What Is a Simile? (with Examples?)A simile is a figure of speech in which one thing is likened to another.
+This is usually achieved by the use of the word like or as.

 - A room without books is like a body without a soul.
-(Roman philosopher Marcus Tullius Cicero)
+(Roman philosopher Marcus Tullius Cicero, 106 BC - 43 BC)

 - Her vocabulary was like, yeah, whatever.